 National Grid Reference (NGR): NT 17940 92940, map

 St. Finnian's Church is set on an elevated position above the road, set within its own precinct and with a tarmac area to the rear (north).
-It is a drydashed building which has cement dressings and a slate roof.
 The church was constructed in 1937-8 by the architects Smart, Stewart & Mitchell.

 This is a rectangular church with a porch at the west of the south elevation, and a transept at the east of the south elevation, both with crowsteps on the gables.
 It is a drydashed building with cement dressings and a slate roof.
 The walls are supported by buttresses, situated between the windows.

 The small west apse was created from what was previously a baptistery and a hall has been created out of the two west bays of the nave.
 The three-light eastern window and the single light window in the vestry are by stained glass artist Margaret Chilton (Gifford).
 All the windows have been covered by metal gratings, and rust has now formed underneath them.